jojrms/abz-agency/README.md

 #### POST Block
 Area with the form for submitting a new user.
 All fields are required.
 Upon submission, a token will be generated and added to the request.
 While the action is in progress, the button is disabled to prevent duplicates or errors.
 Once completed, if successful, a success toast is shown to the user, the user list above is updated, and it returns to its initial state with the new user in position 0.

-## 🛠️ Libraries, stacks, and other information
+## 🛠️ Libraries and other information

 - FORMS: `react-hook-form` | `@hookform/resolvers` | `yup`
 - REQUESTS: `axios` | `react-query`